Ethics and God: the Divine Command Theory and the Euthyphro Dilemma

 Ethical Egoism: The Morality of Selfishness

 The ethical theory known as ethical egoism states that we are always morally required to do what’s in our own self-interest: the view is sometimes called an “ethics of selfishness.”
-The view isn’t that we are selfish—this is psychological egoism—but that we ought to be.
+This essay introduces ethical egoism.
 This essay explores ethical egoism and the main arguments for and against it.

 Euthanasia, or Mercy Killing